 How well can travel cameras magnify distant birds for a given weight and price?
-For serious wildlife photography on a budget, nothing beats Sony RX10 III:
+For serious wildlife photography on a budget, nothing beats Sony RX10 IV or III:

 The following rival systems can potentially capture higher quality using a larger sensor and larger-diameter glass to collect more light, but are much heavier, pricier and require swapping out the bulkier telephoto to reach normal angles of view with yet another lens: